Events and Activities

 Edwin Moses

 The statue of the "Worcester Whirlwind" created by sculptor Antonio Tobias Mendez is Worcester's first monument to an African-American.
-The dedication ceremony will be followed by a reception with refreshments in the library's Banx Room.

 Derrick Z. Jackson